-It seems like every inch of the city is decorated and there’s no such thing as, “Going overboard on the decorations.”
+It seems like every inch of the city is decorated and there’s no such thing as, “Going overboard.”
 Even the butcher shop adds to the holiday cheer.

 We loved taking a leisurely walk along the path by the river.
 The houses and restaurants along the river are part of what make Strasbourg so unique.
 Just a few examples…

-You should make your way over to the Protection des Mineurs building in Strasbourg, located here.
+You should make your way over to the Protection des Mineurs building in Strasbourg.
 I’ve seen photos of it in spring and you can barely see the walkway through the blooming wisteria.

 Back in town, you can’t miss the huge Christmas tree in the middle of Kléber Square.